 Merger integration.
-The \$6.5 million and \$23.5 million in merger integration expense for the three and nine months ended October 31, 2022, respectively, was primarily due to personnel and related expenses, including expenses incurred in conjunction with the migration of accounts, professional fees, and technology-related expenses directly related to the Further Acquisition and certain ongoing merger integration expenses related to the acquisition of our wholly owned subsidiary WageWorks, Inc. ("WageWorks"), including ongoing lease expense related to WageWorks offices that have been permanently closed, less any related sublease income, professional fees associated with the remediation of remaining material weaknesses in internal control over financial reporting, and costs associated with remaining platform migrations.
-We expect merger integration expenses attributable to the Further Acquisition totaling approximately \$55 million to be incurred over a period of approximately three years from the acquisition date.
+The \$5.8 million, or 63%, decrease in merger integration expense from the three months ended April 30, 2023 was primarily due to a decrease in merger integration activities related to the acquisition of the Further business.
+The \$3.5 million in merger integration expense for the three months ended April 30, 2023 was primarily due to personnel and related expenses, including expenses incurred in conjunction with the migration of accounts, professional fees, and technology-related expenses directly related to the Further acquisition and certain ongoing merger integration expenses related to the WageWorks acquisition, including ongoing lease expense related to WageWorks offices that have been permanently closed, less any related sublease income, and professional fees associated with the remediation of material weaknesses in internal control over financial reporting.
+We expect merger integration expenses attributable to the Further acquisition totaling approximately \$55 million to be incurred over a period of approximately five to six years from the date of the acquisition, which occurred in November 2021.